 These days, many of today’s vehicles offer a range of different sunroof options.
 According to Carite.com, the following are examples of some of the types of sunroofs:

-A moonroof is considered a type of sunroof because it lets in light and air through the top of the vehicle.
+As mentioned above, a moonroof is considered a type of sunroof because it lets in light and air through the top of the vehicle.
 But there are also different characteristics in terms of material and functionality.
-As noted by KBB, a moonroof generally includes a tinted glass panel, much like an extra window on top of the car.
-Moonroofs typically will tilt open slightly to allow fresh air into the cabin, but won’t open completely like a sunroof.
+Many times, adds KBB, a moonroof will include an interior sliding shade or panel matching your car’s interior so you can shut the light out.

 While they are similar in nature, there is a difference between a sunroof and moonroof.
-When you are shopping for a new car, consider these differences and choose the option that’s best for you.
+When you are shopping for a new car, consider these differences and choose the option that’s right for you.